Machine learning for in-situ composition mapping in a self-driving magnetron sputtering system: Results

 Finally we describe application of the developed ML methodologies in our SDL.
 This entails that datapoints queried by the GP models are obtained via experiment, as opposed to being picked from a pre-existing dataset (as was the case for model development).
 We use the example of Cu-Sn co-sputtering as an example.
 The aim for the SDL is to determine experimental conditions ($P_{Cu}$, $P_{Sn}$, $p_{Ar}$) that will generate deposits with a specified composition at the centre of the substrate, a desired thickness, as well as to provide an accurate map of the composition gradients across the substrate.

 The starting point is for the SDL to learn the QCM deposition rates $\dot{m}_{1,2,3}$ for Cu and Sn targets individually.
 For the practical reasons described, we use the NIPV acquisition function and the \enquote{Case 3} setup, with 30 iterations.
-Results of GP training are shown in \ref{subfig:cu_rate}, for Sn and \ref{subfig:sn_rate}, for Cu.
+Results of GP training are shown in Figure \ref{subfig:cu_rate}, for Sn and Figure \ref{subfig:sn_rate}, for Cu.
 As expected, the trained GPs provide excellent fits to the measured data.
 The different positions of the targets with respect to the QCMs account for the trends of deposition rate between the three sensors, with the nearest sensor receiving highest flux.
 The Sn target has a smaller range of applied power due to the lower melting point of the material.

 Moving from single-target sputtering to a co-sputtering situation, a few factors must be borne in mind.
 First, while $P_{Cu}$ and $P_{Sn}$ are independent, the $p_{Ar}$ is now a common parameter in co-sputtering.
 Second, the QCM sensor readings measure total mass without distinguishing the Cu and Sn contributions.
 Finally, it is possible that the co-sputtered elements influence each other's deposition rates, due to chemical interactions or resputtering effects.
 The SDL can readily test for such effects by performing a set of co-sputtering runs with wide-ranging power and pressure conditions, and comparing the actual QCM mass-deposition rates with the sum of the predicted deposition rates from the individually-trained source GPs.
-In the absence of interactions, which is not unusual for metal sputtering at room temperature, the actual and measured deposition rates will be equal.
-This is exactly what can be seen in the example data, for Cu and Sn co-sputtering, presented in \ref{fig:SDL_model_training}.
+In the absence of interactions, which is not unusual for metal sputtering at room temperature, the sum of predicted deposition rates will be equal to the actual measured rates.
+This is exactly what can be seen in the example data, for Cu and Sn co-sputtering, presented in the Supplementary Information in Figure S2.